PhD Candidate • email@example.com

 Kirsten Speyer Carithers is a PhD candidate (ABD) at Northwestern University.
 She holds degrees in music history (thesis: “The Network of Influence: New York Artists and the Indeterminate Works of John Cage, 1951-1978,” advised by Per F. Broman) and oboe performance, both from Bowling Green State University.
 Research and teaching interests include aesthetics and critical theory, the socio-cultural implications of notation, music and technology, and the intersections between indeterminacy, improvisation, and creative labor.
 In 2013, she completed the certificate in Critical Theory at NU, and is pursuing a Teaching Certificate through NU’s Searle Center for Advancing Learning & Teaching.
 Kirsten has presented at AMS-Midwest, the Midwest Graduate Music Consortium, and conferences at the City University of New York and the University of Oxford.

-Jenna Harmon is a Ph.D student in musicology.
+Jenna Harmon is a Ph.D candidate in musicology.
 Hailing from Des Moines, IA, she earned her BA in Music from Drake University in 2011.
 Jenna has worked on a variety of issues related to gender and sexuality throughout the early modern era.
 Previously her work has focused sexual violence in 16th century secular French chanson.
 Currently, she is working on the intersection of operas, pamphlet literature, and political pornography during the French Revolution.
 In addition to her teaching and research, Jenna also enjoys playing with Northwestern’s Baroque Music Ensemble, under the direction of Stephen Alltop.

-Amanda Ruppenthal Stein is a fourth year PhD student in Musicology.
+Amanda Ruppenthal Stein is a PhD candidate in Musicology.
 She holds degrees in music history (thesis: “‘My Own Kaddish:’ Finding a Jewish Voice in Leonard Bernstein’s Symphony No. 3 ‘Kaddish’ and Other Works”) and clarinet performance, both from the University of Wisconsin-Milwaukee.
 Amanda’s research focuses on issues of Jewish identity in art music, with particular focus on issues of assimilation, musical-liturgical reform, as well as personal and communal identity reinterpretation at the end of the 19th century.
 She is a 2015 recipient of a Northwestern University Graduate Research Grant and will travel to Jerusalem to conduct research in the Friedrich Gernsheim archive at the National Library of Israel.
 Other research and teaching interests include the development of synagogue music in turn of the 20th century American synagogues, Jewish voice in the music of Leonard Bernstein, and the comedy albums of Allan Sherman.
 Amanda is currently pursuing a Teaching Certificate through NU’s Searle Center for Advancing Learning & Teaching.
 She has presented at the Midwest Graduate Music Consortium and will give papers this Fall 2015 at AMS-Midwest and the Association for Jewish Studies Annual Conference.

-Emily Lane is a third year PhD student specializing in mid-20th century American film, musicals, media, and radio, with a particular interest in dialogism, intermediality and adaption.
+Emily Lane is a PhD candidate specializing in mid-20th century American film, musicals, media, and radio, with a particular interest in dialogism, intermediality and adaption.
 She received a bachelor of music degree in voice performance with honors from Miami University of Ohio and a MM in Musicology from Northwestern in 2013.
 On campus, Emily has served as a leader for the International Student Orientation and the New TA Conference.
 She works as a Teaching Consultant for the Searle Center, has participated in the “University Seminar” series with Dean McBride, and serves on the Graduate Leadership and Advocacy Council.
 Emily has presented original research at a number of conferences, including AMS-Midwest, the International Association for the Study of Popular Music, and the Music and the Moving Image Conference at NYU.

 3rd Year PhD • email@example.com